 Integrative supplier management

 The production countries and factories for our consumer goods are chosen based on the requirements of our strategic risk management: we source particularly relevant product groups from at least two production markets – if possible – to ensure availability.
 We choose the factories carefully, following strict guidelines, to ensure that they meet our quality and sustainability standards.
-We see long-term business relationships with strategic partners as a decisive point of leverage – which is why in recent years we have, in a socially responsible way, reduced the number of suppliers that work for us to around 700.
-We have concluded framework agreements with our most important strategic suppliers, our core suppliers.
-They can have goods produced for Tchibo at more than one factory.
-The number of our core suppliers remained constant at 41 in 2016.
-As part of these minimising purchasing strategies, there are specific characteristics for three purchasing countries:
+We see long-term business relationships with strategic partners as a decisive point of leverage.
+This is why, in 2017, we further reduced, in a socially responsible way, the number of suppliers that work for us to around 600, and continued working intensively with the suppliers to these key producers.
+As part of this risk-minimising purchasing strategy, there are specific characteristics for three purchasing countries:

-The historic Turkish company Ayka Textile has been our supplier for many years.
-Since 2010, Ayka has had a textiles factory in Ethiopia which we source products from.
-Ayka has fully integrated production in Ethiopia, i.e. all the production stages of cotton processing through to the finished product are combined in a single, modern factory.
-We have been involved locally here with our WE programme since 2011, and will continue these efforts.
+Ethiopia: The historic Turkish company Ayka Textile has been our supplier for many years.
+Since 2010, Ayka has had a textiles factory in Ethiopia as well, which we source products from.
+Ayka has fully integrated production in Ethiopia, i.e. all the production stages of cotton processing through to the finished product are concentrated in a single, modern factory.
+We have been involved locally here since 2011, especially with our WE programme, and will continue these efforts in 2018.

-Around 50 % of our consumer goods assortment is produced in China, where we also work with longstanding partners who have modern factories.
+- Myanmar: Because around 50 % of our consumer goods assortment is produced in China, we work with longstanding partners there, too.
 To stay competitive, Chinese companies are increasingly investing in the garment industry in other Asian countries, e.g. Myanmar.
 We only accept the factories there if our suppliers can prove that they meet our stringent standards for quality, environmental, and social responsibility.

 Ensuring respect for human rights in the supply chain

-One key element in improving working conditions at production sites is our WE (Worldwide Enhancement of Social Quality) qualification programme, through which we have since 2007 supported 342 producers in implementing and improving their labour and social standards using dialogue-based training.
+One key element in improving working conditions at production sites is our WE (Worldwide Enhancement of Social Quality) qualification programme, through which we have since 2007 supported 364 producers in implementing and improving their labour and social standards using dialogue-based training.
 Another important step on this path is the signing of the framework agreement with the IndustriALL Global Union in September 2016.
 The aim of this agreement is to further improve working conditions in the Asian production sites from which Tchibo sources products.
 This includes, in particular, the workers’ right to form unions and engage in collective bargaining.
+In close coordination with the IndustriALL Global Union, we began implementing this in the priority countries Ethiopia, Bangladesh, Myanmar, and Turkey in 2017.

 Creating transparency in the supply chain